The significance of the Cypriot olive

 BOTH LARGE & SMALL

-THE PROCESS OF CYPRUS OLIVE OIL PRODUCTION
+CYPRUS OLIVE OIL

-Soil, altitude, and climate around regions like Limassol, Paphos, and Nicosia influence the flavour profiles of most Cypriot olive oils.
-Cyprus olive oil, as a result, offers consumers a diverse range of products that all carry both unique and distinct features.
-Different versions of Cypriot olive oil often contain green, grassy notes, along with other profiles that offer ripe, fruity stone fruits that have distinct almond notes.
-Cyprus olive oil also follows a production line that follows a fairly traditional, land-to-table sequence that also helps to ensure the utmost quality of product.
-With this in mind, modern facilities often combine some traditional methods of Cypriot olive oil production, ensuring the quality of a product that has gained world recognition over the years.
+Most Cyprus olive oils have a production line that follows a fairly traditional, land-to-table sequence.
+This also helps to ensure the utmost quality of the product.
+With this in mind, modern facilities often combine some traditional methods of Cypriot olive oil production.
+This ensures the quality of a product that has gained world recognition over the years.

 COMMON SENSORY NOTES THAT MIGHT BE ENCOUNTERED